 Nanas, New York Avenue Sculpture Project, National Museum of Women in the Arts, Washington, DC.

-One of the women in the ‘Pioneer and Legend’ section who captured me is Niki de Saint Phalle.
+One of the women in the ‘Pioneer and Legend’ section is Niki de Saint Phalle.
 Both her life story and her work strike me as exceptional and reading the page-long description compelled me to research more about her.
 I had never heard of Saint Phalle and I’m now a huge fan and hope to have an opportunity to see some of her larger-than-live, vibrant sculptures in person, either in France, Sweden, Israel, Italy, Switzerland, and/or here in the United States.

 Born in France in 1930 and raised in New York City, Saint Phalle experienced an unusual and, in many ways, traumatic life.
 From fashion model to sculptor, she was not afraid to make bold political statements with her art.
 Saint Phalle’s adventurous and tumultuous life took her all over the world, hence her sculptures reside in many locales!